svc333/overview/whats-new/index.md

 Additional details can be found in the [Rich Media notifications](/docs/services/mobilepush/push_step_4_nf_rich.html#interactive-notifications) documentation, [Interactive and silent notifications](/docs/services/mobilepush/push_step_4_nf_interactive.html#interactive-notifications) documentation, and the [Enabling advanced push notifications](/docs/services/mobilepush/push_step_4_nf_adv.html#enabling-advanced-push-notifications) documentation.

 #### APNS HTTP/2 support
 Apple introduced support for HTTP protocol for Apple Notifications. {{site.data.keyword.mobilepushshort}} service now supports HTTP/2 protocol.
-With this support, notification payloads can be 4KB with increased throughput and provides instant feedback feature.
+With this support, notification payloads can be 4 KB with increased throughput and provides instant feedback feature.
 Support for Universal Certificate allows the app to connect to both sandbox and production environments.

 #### New Lite plan
 Lite Plan for {{site.data.keyword.mobilepushshort}} service provides the ability to send 100K notifications free for every month.
 For more information, see the [Lite Plan For Push Notifications Service on Bluemix](https://www.ibm.com/blogs/bluemix/2017/06/lite-plan-push-notifications-service-bluemix/){: new_window} ![External link icon](../../icons/launch-glyph.svg "External link icon") blog post.